 While "All Summer in a Day" was written in 1954, its themes remain remarkably relevant in the 21st century.
 In an era marked by increasing social isolation, online bullying, and the spread of misinformation, Bradbury's story continues to resonate with contemporary audiences.

 Contemporary educators often use "All Summer in a Day" as a tool for teaching empathy, critical thinking, and media literacy.
-The story provides a powerful platform for discussing issues such as bullying prevention, social justice, and the importance of understanding different perspectives.
+Even so, the story provides a powerful platform for discussing issues such as bullying prevention, social justice, and the importance of understanding different perspectives.
 By exploring the characters' motivations and the consequences of their actions, students can develop a deeper understanding of human behavior and the ethical implications of their own choices.

 Tips and Expert Advice: Applying the Lessons of "All Summer in a Day"